Keyboard shortcuts

 Super + Ctrl + QPower menu

-Super + Shift + QQuit dwm
+Super + Shift + QQuit dwm and cleanly end the graphical session

 Super + Ctrl + Shift + RReboot